dpariag/leetcode/README.md

 # leetcode
-Solutions to problems posted on leetcode
+This repository contains solutions to problems posted on Leetcode.
+Each .cpp file is a standalone entity, that includes a link to the Leetcode problem, a solution that was accepted by leetcode (correctness and execution time), and basic test cases.

+If you enjoy solving programming problems, you may find these interesting.
+Enjoy!